ting-app/ting-task-nhk-easy-lambda/README.md

 An AWS Lambda that saves [NHK NEWS WEB EASY](https://www3.nhk.or.jp/news/easy/) as ting.

 ## Getting Started
 Create an AWS Lambda function, and run `sh ./package.sh` to package the function, then upload `lambda.zip` to your Lambda function.
-Also add the following environment variables to the lambda function:
+Also add the following environment variables to the Lambda function:

  * DB_USER_NAME: user name of MySQL database
  * DB_PASSWORD: password of user
  * DB_HOST: host of MySQL database
  * DB_PORT: port of MySQL database

+Remember to enable the VPC when creating the Lambda function, and select the VPC of your MySQL instance.

 ## License
 [MIT](LICENSE)